How Much Does a Gardener Cost?

 How much does a gardener cost in 2026?

-Typically, a professional gardener costs between £14 to £25 per hour for most types of work.
-This will vary depending on where you're located in the UK, the complexity of the project, and whether it's a one-off job or looking after a well maintained garden.
+Typically, a professional gardener charges an average hourly rate between £14 to £25 for most types of work.
+This will vary depending on where you're located in the UK, the complexity of the project, and whether it's a one-off job or looking after a well-maintained garden.

 Gardener Cost